-7 Reasons You Should Read the Book before Seeing "the Giver" in Theaters ...
+7 Reasons You Should Read the Book before Seeing the Giver in Theaters ...

 When I was in 8th grade, I didn’t ask about reasons to read “The Giver,” I simply picked up the book because it was required reading for school.
 Little did I know how much I would enjoy the novel.
 I’m eager for its theater release to say the least!
 There are many reasons to read “The Giver” before seeing it in theaters, and here are a few!